NikolayLysak/Test-Cypress-BDD-JS-JaraAQA/README.md

 Test runing:
 To run tests first open cypress runner:
- - use terminal command: npx cypress open
+ - use terminal command: npm run cy:open

 - To run all tests, select in the runner: index.ts
 - To run a single test, select the .feature file with the desired test name in the runner